roryprimrose/Divergic.Configuration.Autofac/README.md

 var container = builder.Build();
 ```

 Need environment configuration override support?
-This would work in ASP.Net core.
+Use the `EnvironmentJsonResolver` to merge configuration for a specific environment.

 ```csharp
 var env = builderContext.HostingEnvironment;